2001–02 Manchester United F.C. season

-Before the season began, Sir Alex Ferguson had announced his intention to retire from football at the end of the season, and the club began the process of trying to find a successor for the most successful manager in their history.
-However, Ferguson went back on his decision to retire, citing his wife and three sons as the reason for the u-turn.
+In May 2001, at the conclusion of the previous season, Sir Alex Ferguson had announced his intention to retire from football at the end of this season, and the club began the process of trying to find a successor for the most successful manager in their history.
+Months later, however, he reversed his decision, citing his wife and three sons as the reason for the u-turn.